-Waldenstrom macroglobulinemia (mak-roe-glob-u-lih-NEE-me-uh) is a rare type of cancer that begins in the white blood cells.
+Waldenstrom macroglobulinemia (mak-roe-glob-u-lih-NEE-me-uh) is a type of cancer that begins in the white blood cells.
 Waldenstrom macroglobulinemia is considered a type of non-Hodgkin's lymphoma.
 It's sometimes called lymphoplasmacytic lymphoma.

-When they do occur, signs and symptoms may include:
+When they happen, Waldenstrom macroglobulinemia symptoms may include:

-- Weight loss
+- Weight loss.

-- Numbness in your hands or feet
+- Numbness in the hands or feet.

-- Shortness of breath
+- Shortness of breath.

-- Changes in vision
+- Changes in vision.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.
+Make an appointment with your primary care provider if you have ongoing symptoms that worry you.

 - Being white.
 White people are more likely to develop the disease, compared with people of other races.